 Type 1 diabetes involves the absence of insulin, a critical hormone needed to help control blood sugar levels.
 It has often been referred to as juvenile diabetes or insulin dependent diabetes.
-Type 1 diabetes represents a very small percentage of total diabetes cases and has nothing to do with being overweight or obese.
+Type 1 diabetes represents a very small percentage of total diabetes cases — just 5 to 10% — and has nothing to do with being overweight or obese.

-The other form is called type 2 diabetes (often referred to as adult onset or noninsulin dependent).
-Type 2 diabetes makes up 95 percent of all diabetes cases and it’s highly correlated to weight.
-Individuals with type 2 diabetes produce insulin, but the hormone is not sensitive enough to the rise and fall of blood sugar levels.
+The other form is called Type 2 diabetes (often referred to as adult onset or noninsulin dependent).
+Type 2 diabetes is highly correlated to weight.
+Individuals with Type 2 diabetes produce insulin, but the hormone is not sensitive enough to the rise and fall of blood sugar levels.
 This form of the disease may start as insulin resistance or prediabetes.
 Both types of diabetes are serious and can lead to several adverse health outcomes, like nerve damage, impaired kidney function, problems with eye health, heart disease and stroke.

 Why does weight gain lead to diabetes?

 Carrying too much weight can lead to diabetes because obesity and insulin resistance go hand-in-hand.
 Although scientists are still searching for why the interaction occurs, it appears it has to do with excess fat that is being stored and the amount of fatty acids, glycerol, hormones, cytokines and pro-inflammatory markers that circulate in an obese state, according to a 2014 study.